 As volunteers for the festival, you help represent the GrassRoots organization:

-- Volunteers must, at all times, be fully-clothed –top-to-bottom, including shoes!
+Volunteers must, at all times, be fully-clothed –top-to-bottom, including shoes, preferably closed-toed shoes for crews such as trash and kitchen!

 what you need at volunteer check-in